bbauska/UofM-Intro-HTML5/README.md

 you wrote the wrong file name or you forgot to upload it or it&apos;s not in the right file, or the picture is going to be too big or too small or something like that.
-Unless you have the broken link, and you&apos;re just worried about the appearance, I want you to just let it go for right now.
+Unless you have the broken link, and you&apos;re just worried about the appearance, I want you to let it go for right now.
 What we care about right now is that you can get tags to work.
 We&apos;re gonna worry about appearance later.
 So if you really have your heart set on making things look a certain way, then make sure that you open up the picture in some sort of editor and save it to exactly the size you want.
 And give it a really good